Honghan/Diabetes-HDR-Tutorial/README.md

 ## Environment setup
 ### Download the zip file from this Github repository
-Please download all files from this repository and save them under C:\Users and under your account name.
+Please download all files from this repository and save them under C:\Users\your_account_name. **I'm not very sure it will work without editing the path in compose file?
+It didn't work for me, but I'm using the university laptop so it might be different?**
 This repository includes
 - **summary.docx** provides a brief summary and background information of this tutorial. *Please go through this document before the tutorial.*
 - **docker-compose.yml** is the docker compose file you need for setting up the environment.
 Further instructions will be provided below.